darccyy/trustworthytimes/news/jokeroffice.md

 > i dont know where chekosouvlaki is man.

-> stop harrasing me i dont even work for fda no moer man
+> stop harrasing me i dont even work for fda no more man

 Hahaha.
 Well.
 Ok.
 Haha.
 That solves why The Joker (2019) is in office.
 Thanks Dr Nuttle.